Benchokz/TODO-MERN-APP/README.md

 # TODO-MERN-APP

-# With a simple declarative pipeline created using blue ocean pluggin in Jekins
+# In this project, a simple declarative pipeline created using blue ocean pluggin in Jekins.

-# As shown in the images below:
+# This is shown in the images below:

 ![Screenshot 2023-04-06 145045](https://user-images.githubusercontent.com/123246875/230400591-2d89fdfd-3bbc-415e-9508-23703f264d21.png)